AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

-This code is read by Clang, the compiler that handles C, Objective-C, and C++.
-All of Swift, C, Objective-C, and C++ are first class languages on Apple platforms and they can work together in the same project.
+This file is read by Clang, the compiler that handles C, Objective-C, and C++.
+Swift is compiled by the Swift compiler, but Swift can import Clang modules.
+Swift, C, Objective-C, and C++ are all first class languages on Apple platforms.
+They can work together in the same Xcode project.

-The modulemap file is what will allow you to write `import box2d` inside your Swift files.
-In fact, you can change the name of the module right there.
-For example, you can change to `module Box2D` which is more Swift looking:
+The module map gives us a named C module that Swift can import.
+In fact, we can change the name of the module.
+For example, we can change to `module Box2D` which is more Swift looking:

 ```C
 module Box2D {